PF Chang-y Lettuce Wraps #glutenfree #caseinfree

 Serving Size: 3

 - Homemade Hoisin:

-- 2 tbsp GF non-GMO liquid aminos (or 4 tbsp GF soy sauce)
+- 4 tbsp GF non-GMO coconut aminos (or GF soy sauce)

 - 2 tbsp GF whole sesame seed tahini